Software Alternatives, Accelerators & Startups

 NextDNS is a great (and free) DNS service that makes sure that all Ads and Tracking services are being directed to a "black hole". i.e. you install it and you forget about seeing any ads.
 It's super unobtrusive and as a bonus it improves your privacy online.

-This is an informative page about NextDNS.
-You can review and discuss the product here.
+Is NextDNS good?
+This is an informative page that will help you find out.
+Moreover, you can review and discuss NextDNS here.
 The primary details have not been verified within the last quarter, and they might be outdated.
 If you think we are missing something, please use the means on this page to comment or suggest changes.
 All reviews and comments are highly encouranged and appreciated as they help everyone in the community to make an informed choice.
 Please always be kind and objective when evaluating a product and sharing your opinion.